esther-sh-choi/tweeter/README.md

 1. Open the **<> Code** tab and select **Codespaces**
 2. Click on **Esther's Tweeter Clone**
-3. Or skip the steps above and click this link -> https://github.com/codespaces/esther-sh-choi-special-pancake-7j5jvjvxv7p2gjj
+3. Or skip the steps above and click this link -> https://github.com/codespaces/esther-sh-choi-vigilant-halibut-4pvpjpjrgwvhq5w
-4. In the provided terminal, start the web server using the `npm start` or `npm run local` (nodemon) command.
+4. In the provided terminal, start the web server using the `npm start` command.
 5. When the prompt appears on screen, click on **Open in browser**.

 ## Dependencies